Safety is our number one priority at EAGLES/EDGE.

 Will my camper have to wear a mask?

 Each family must bring their camper to camp in a mask each morning, since the screening process is an up close one.
 We ask that they bring 2 more clean ones, so they have something to change into if theirs gets wet or dirty.
 Our staff will wear masks, as well.
 If we are playing outside, and can maintain distance, we will allow campers to take their masks off.
 And no masks in the pool!

 What will the day look like?

 Program schedules are still being planned and developled for summer 2021.
 We do have sample schedules to provide an idea of what your camper will experience.
-We will swim twice a day- we can’t offer traditional swim lessons, but we will have a more instructional style swim, and a free swim, maintaining distances.
-There will not be traditional activities this summer, since groups cannot visit specialists except specially licensed ones.
+We will swim twice a day- we will have a more instructional style swim, and a free swim.
 The camp day will be counselor led- supported by a creative team of leaders, counselors will plan and lead arts and crafts and games activities that we can do at a distance, and outdoors whenever possible.
 We will eat picnic style- outside, whenever possible.
-Drop off and pick up will happen in the cohort zone.
-This is a lot different than it usually is, but we think that campers will enjoy easing into the summer after so long at home.
+Drop off and pick up will happen in the scheduled zones.

 What about lunch?

 Campers can still order lunch through our campus partner, Sage.
 They will have the opportunity to select from choices and pre-order through their counselors, and then we will deliver their box lunches to them.
 This summer, we’ll eat picnic style!
 Of course, your camper can bring their own peanut/nut- free lunch.
-This summer, we are not doing a snack provided by the camp- your camper is encouraged to bring a separate, nut free snack for snacktime.
+Your camper is encouraged to bring a separate, nut free snack for snacktime.
 Everyone should bring a water bottle, and we’ll have plenty of opportunities to refill!